doughsay/room.js/doc/DEMO_MUDLIB.md

 Properties: none

-Triggers: none

-##### lib\_npc\_seller
+#### lib\_npc\_seller

-The base structure for a simple seller NPC characters.
-The goods available for sale are in the object's contents.
-The 'list' command allows getting the list of goods, and the 'order' command to obtain one.
+The base structure for (very simple) NPC sellers.
+The 'list' command allows getting the list of goods, and the 'order' command to obtain one of the listed goods.

+The goods available for sale are those in the object's contents (so logically you would want to have different types of items there).
+Upon order, the required object is cloned and that newly created instance is given to the player (i.e. placed in the player's contents).

+For this to work, the NPC must be in a room that has the **lib\_traits\_commandable** trait, for the player commands to be delegated to the NPC.

 Traits: **lib\_npc**